projectacrn/acrn-hypervisor/doc/developer-guides/modularity.rst

 * **Passthrough Management** This component manages devices that are passed-through to specific VMs.
-* **Extended Device Emulation** This component implements an I/O request mechanism that allow the hypervisor to forward I/O accesses from a User VM to the Service VM. for emulation.
+* **Extended Device Emulation** This component implements an I/O request mechanism that allows the hypervisor to forward I/O accesses from a User VM to the Service VM. for emulation.
 * **VM Management** This component manages the creation, deletion and other lifecycle operations of VMs.
-* **Hypervisor Initialization** This component invokes the initialization subroutines in the other components to bring up the hypervisor and start up Service VM in sharing mode or all the VMs in partitioning mode.
+* **Hypervisor Initialization** This component invokes the initialization subroutines in the other components to bring up the hypervisor and start the Service VM in sharing mode or all the VMs in partitioning mode.

 ACRN hypervisor adopts a layered design where higher layers can invoke the interfaces of lower layers but not vice versa.
 The only exception is the